JSD6000 delivery 2 2880px

 Heavy Offshore Construction

 Heavy Offshore Construction Vessels are the backbone of offshore projects.
-These versatile vessels are pivotal in pipeline laying, subsea installations, and heavy lifting operations.
+These versatile vessels play a crucial role in pipeline laying, subsea installations, and heavy lifting operations.

 As pioneers in offshore vessel design, we remain committed to delivering innovative and reliable vessels that meet the evolving demands of the energy industry.